Capability 16 · Lead the Game

 - The team retells your story to each other — alignment without you in the room.

 My friend Dave calls the founder the Storyteller-in-Chief, and he's right.
 When you raise your first money, angels aren't investing in what you have today — they're investing in the story: the future you're painting and you as the protagonist in it.
 That's not a trick; it's the nature of the business.
 There is always a delta between what you have and the story you tell, and closing that delta is literally how a startup creates value.
-You'll tell the story everywhere — to your team to keep them focused, to investors when you raise, to hires who need a reason to walk away from a bigger salary.
+You'll tell the story everywhere — to your team to keep them focused, to investors when you raise, to hires who need a reason to walk away from a bigger salary — and every all-hands, pitch, interview and update is a rep.

-- "I don't know which story to tell."
-Bullshit — there's always a customer from this week, a teammate who delivered, the mission itself.
+"I don't know which story to tell."
+Bullshit.
+There's always a customer from this week, a teammate who delivered, the mission itself — the repertoire is never actually empty.
 Going quiet is the only wrong choice.
+The template that always works has three ingredients:

 The three-ingredient story